hikashi/multi-robot-rrt-exploration-melodic/readme.md

 ## Requirements
-The following code is exectuted in ROS Kinetic in Ubuntu 18.04 LTS
+The following code is exectuted in ROS Melodic in Ubuntu 18.04 LTS

 The following libraries are required to install before proceeding to run the code